cocrafts/book-of-one/part-one/chapter-0002.md

 Kieron had never seen battle energy manifest in such a way.
 The stories told of great warriors whose đấu khí could warm the air around them, but this was different.
 This was... something else.
 Something ancient.

 The wounded man's head snapped up, and despite the distance and storm between them, Kieron felt the intensity of his gaze lock onto him with impossible precision.
+His hand moved to the hilt of a dagger at his belt.

-"Boy," the man called, his voice carrying unnaturally through the howling wind.
-"Either kill me or help me.
-The storm won't hide you from what follows."
+"I see you, boy," the man called, his voice carrying unnaturally through the howling wind.
+"Stand where you are."
+His eyes, fever-bright yet calculating, assessed Kieron with cold efficiency.
+"I've killed men for less than stumbling upon my hiding place.
+Your life now hangs on your next decision—help me reach shelter, or die here before you can alert my pursuers."

 Kieron's breath caught.
 He recognized the remains of the armor now—the intricate patterns inscribed along the breastplate, the seven-pointed star emblazoned on the pauldrons.
 This was no ordinary warrior.